How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 The Net Proceeds Comparison (What You Actually Keep)

-Gross sale price is what most people focus on — but net proceeds is the number that actually matters.
-It's what you walk away with after commissions, repairs, closing costs, and other deductions.
-Here's the full comparison on NC's median $375,000 home:
+Gross sale price is what most people focus on, but net proceeds is the number that actually matters.
+It is what you walk away with after commissions, repairs, closing costs, and other deductions.
+Here is the full comparison on NC's median $375,000 house.
+Figures are illustrative.

 Method Gross Sale Commissions Repairs Closing Costs Net Proceeds Timeline